Google Algorithm Updates and Changes History

 Google released a major update on 20th February, 2009 which brought a significant change in how Google returned results for a certain set of keywords.
 Many webmasters believed the focus of this major update on trust, authority and reputation was all to support big brands.

 Yahoo, Google and Microsoft announced their support to Canonical Tag.
-This change allowed people to publicly specify the preferred version of a URl.
+This change allowed people to publicly specify the preferred version of an Url.

 2008 Google Updates

 Google added a search box feature in 2008.
-There was no minor updates noticed.
+There were no minor updates noticed.